ShamanDBI/shaman-core/docs/index.md

 ## How to Write Plugins

+This Framework is intended to be extend and tooling for specific use-cases.
 You can think of Framework as a High Performance Programming Debugger.
 Event Driven Programming

 You have two Major interface for Programming.
-First is

-The functionality can be broadly classifed into two Inteface, One is System Call and Breakpoint
+First is The functionality can be broadly classifed into two Inteface:
+1. Breakpoint - This is to stop the program at arbitrary point in to program.
+1. System Call - Whenever the program make a System Call.

 ### Breakpoint